-APD is activating emergency staffing plans and doing everything they can to avoid staffing shortages.
-They do not anticipate any shortages; but if you do encounter DSPs who are not able to provide services, contact your support coordinator and/or the APD regional manager in your area.
+APD is doing everything they can to avoid staffing shortages.
+If you do encounter DSPs who are not able to provide services, contact your support coordinator and/or the APD regional manager in your area.

 APD has guidance on its website for acquiring masks and personal protective equipment (PPE).
 If your provider does not have a mask or other PPE and you feel unsafe, first ask them to review the information on APD's website.
 If this does not correct the problem, contact your support coordinator and/or the APD regional manager in your area.